xu/openapi/source/index.html.md

 **`wss://api-cloud.huobi.co.kr/ws/v1`**

 ### Data Format

 All return data of websocket APIs are compressed with GZIP so they need to be unzipped.

 ### Heartbeat and Connection

+**After 2019/07/08**

-After connected to Huobi's Websocket server, the server will send heartbeat periodically (currently at 5s interval).
+After connected to Huobi's Websocket server, the server will send heartbeat periodically (at 20s interval).
 The heartbeat message will have an integer in it, e.g.

-> {"ping": 1492420473027}
+> {
+    "op":"ping",
+    "ts":1492420473027
+}

 When client receives this heartbeat message, it should response with a matching "pong" message which has the same integer in it, e.g.

+> {
+    "op":"pong",
+    "ts":1492420473027
+}

+<aside class="warning">After the server sent THREE consective heartbeat messages without receiving at least one matching "pong" response from a client, then right before server sends the next "ping" heartbeat, the server will disconnect this client</aside>
+**Prior to 2019/07/08**

+After connected to Huobi's Websocket server, the server will send heartbeat periodically (at 30s interval).
+The heartbeat message will have an integer in it, e.g.

+> {
+    "op":"ping",
+    "ts":1492420473027
+}

+When client receives this heartbeat message, it should response with a matching "pong" message which has the same integer in it, e.g.

-> {"pong": 1492420473027}
+> {
+    "op":"pong",
+    "ts":1492420473027
+}

 <aside class="warning">After the server sent two consective heartbeat message without receiving at least one matching "pong" response from a client, then right before server sends the next "ping" heartbeat, the server will disconnect this client</aside>
 ### Subscribe to Topic

 To receive data you have to send a "sub" message first.